auroranou/old-portfolio/_site/README.md

 aurorayes.com
 =============

 New repo for personal website.
-Le roi est mort, vive le roi, etc.
-View it in action here: http://aurorayes.com
+Powered by Jekyll, etc.